cs-uob/COMS10012/exercises/part2/src/encryption/pgp.md

 Keep in mind that this message will be encrypted using the recipient's public key, making it unreadable to you (Unless you somehow obtain the recipient's private key!).

-*Tip: You can modify the command above to read the message by decrypting it using your private key.*
+*Tip: You can modify the command above to generate a message only you can read, using your private key.
+Think about how.*

 Decrypt received messages
 -------------------------
-Upon message receipt, you would be able to read with the `GPG` command and the decrypt parameter.
+Upon message receipt, you would be able to read with the `gpg` command and the `decrypt` parameter.

 *Tip: In case you have a raw stream text message, paste the message after typing `gpg` with no arguments.
 Then press `CTRL+D` to end the message.*

 If you've completed all the above steps correctly, you can now communicate securely with different individuals.
 You can send your public key to multiple recipients and import multiple keys as well.
 This is an essential step to keep your messages private and protect your sensitive information from eavesdropping attacks.

-Import other persons' public keys from a public key server
+Import other people's public keys from a public key server
 ---------------------------------------------------------
-An alternative method to share your GPG keys is through a public key server.
+An alternative method to share your GPG keys is through a public keyserver.
 Anyone can upload a key to a public server, making it accessible to others who may need to communicate securely with you.

 Export your public key using:
 ```bash
 $ gpg --armor --export email
 ```

-Send your public key on a Public server using the `--send-key parameter`.
-By default, your key is sent to the [https://keys.openpgp.org/](https://keys.openpgp.org/), or you can specify a different key server using the `--keyserver`.
+Send your public key to a public server using the `--send-key` parameter.
+By default, your key is sent to [https://keys.openpgp.org/](https://keys.openpgp.org/), or you can specify a different key server using the `--keyserver` option.

-Before importing a user's key verify the validity with the command `gpg --list-sigs user_id` where the `user_id` is for example the email address you want to communicate with.
-To find the key on the public server you want to download, use the `--search` parameter.
+Before importing a user's key, verify its validity with the command `gpg --list-sigs user_id` where the `user_id` is for example the email address you want to communicate with.
+To find a key on a public keyserver, use the `--search` parameter.

 Import the key you want with the `--import` parameter.
-You can once again verify the sender's identity using the  `--fingerprint` parameter.
+You can once again verify the sender's identity using the  `--fingerprint` parameter and checking its validity via a second channel.
 Then, similarly, sign the key obtained from the public key server.

 ### Here you can find some key IDs of people you may certainly know:

- **413109AF27CBFBF9**,
++ **413109AF27CBFBF9**,
- **9A88F479F6D1BBBA**,
++ **9A88F479F6D1BBBA**,
- **1C29680110FA7E87**
++ **1C29680110FA7E87**

 These keys are on the [http://keyserver.ubuntu.com//](http://keyserver.ubuntu.com//) public keyserver.